 Based on the interest of the research and questions, it is intended to understand more deeply how expatriates from Latin-America working in a multicultural company deal with any national ingroup bias.
-Due to the scarcity of information and studies done about the national ingroup To highlight the work(s) most recently relevant to your point in a given sentence, place those citations this study, a quantum energy of research has already been conducted regarding ingroup bias (Aglioti et al., 2019; Amodio et al., 2002; Balliet et al., 2014; Bettencourt et al., 2001; Brownet et al., 1992; Cook et al., 2018; Dorrough et al., 2012; Johnson et al., 2012), there is not enough information about ingroup bias regarding the nationality level.
+Due to the scarcity of information and studies done about the national To highlight the work(s) most recently relevant to your point in a given sentence, place those citations indy (Eshghi, first within parentheses in alphabetical order and separating them with semicolons (;) 1985), ferresearch has already been conducted regarding ingroup bias (Aglioti et al., 2019; Amodio et al., 2002; Balliet et al., 2014; Bettencourt et al., 2001; Brownet et al., 1992; Cook et al., 2018; Dorrough et al., 2018; Finkle et al., 2012; Johnson et al., 2012), there is not enough information about ingroup bias regarding the nationality level.